Table of Contents

 Let’s get started.

-Free Spins UK Casino Bonuses
+Free Spins UK Casino Offers

 What is a Free Spins Offer?

 Free spins are just that, spins on games that you don’t have to pay for.
-When you are offered free spins it doesn’t mean that you not paying for them somewhere else in some other way, but it does mean that you get to press the spin button without putting any cash in!
+When you are offered free spins, it doesn’t mean that you not paying for them somewhere else in some other way, but it does mean that you get to press the spin button without putting any cash in!

 Most free spins offers are linked to Welcome Bonuses.
 Welcome Bonuses are what you see when you arrive at most casino sites.
 They are big, attractive offers that are designed to tempt players to sign up at a site.
 They also have conditions attached to them that make them very useful tools for casino companies are likely to make players commit to the site for the long term.

-Free spins offers are usually limited in a number of ways these are:
+Free spins offers are usually limited in a number of ways, these are:

-Time limits on free spins offers – as part of a welcome offer you will usually need to accept free spins associated with the offer within a time limit.
+Time limits on free spins offers – as part of a welcome offer, you will usually need to accept free spins associated with the offer within a time limit.
 You may also have to use all of your free spins within a time limit.

 Staking limits on free spins offers – free spins are usually offered in numerical amounts.
 Whereas deposit bonuses are most often described as a percentage of your initial deposit, free spins offers are usually just a simple number: 20 or 50 free spins are common offers.

 Game limits on free spins offers – most free spins offers are limited to one title.
-That fact that this title is a big hit is often used as a selling point on a free spins offer.
+The fact that this title is a big hit is often used as a selling point on a free spins offer.
 There’s a bit of a chicken-and-egg situation going on here: having a game featured in a lot of free spins offers is a brilliant way to make it popular, so then you’re in a spiral or attracting players with a popular title that is popular because so many players get to play it for free.
-We don’t think it’s a coincidence that free spins offers very often use games from a powerful, market-dominating slots developers.
-Among the most commonly offered free spins titles are Starburst from NetEnt, which has been the UK’s number one game for a long period of time, and Rich Wilde and the Book of Dead, from Play’n GO another massively popular game.

-Prize limits on free spins – we’ll go into how these offers work in more detail later, but if you think you’re going to get rich off a free spin offer then you need to check the small print.
+Prize limits on free spins – we’ll go into how these offers work in more detail later, but if you think you’re going to get rich off a free spin offer, then you need to check the small print.
 Many free spins offers limit the total amount of winnings you can withdraw from your free spins games.

 These are the main limits on free spins offers.

-How to Find Free Spins Offers
+How to Find Free Spins Casino Offers

 Free spins offers aren’t hard to find.
-They look great to players so any site that has them is likely to make a fuss about them.
+They look great to players, so any site that has them is likely to make a fuss about them.

-The casino industry also has a healthy infrastructure of sites that feed into casino sites, and these sites can be useful to players because they find these offers and tell layers where they can find them.
+The casino industry also has a healthy infrastructure of sites that feed into casino sites, and these sites can be useful to players because they find these offers and tell players where they can find them.

-If they’re good, honest sites – like us! – they’ll also give you good information on how you can assess these free spins offers and how you can get the most out of them.
+If they’re good, honest sites – like us! – They’ll also give you good information on how you can assess these free spins offers and how you can get the most out of them.

 So remember, please only use review and referral sites that you trust to find free spins offers.
 In fact, it should go without saying that any site you use – whether it be for casino advice or getting the latest news – should be on that you can trust.